 A lot of the content you will find online about polyamory is created by North Americans.
 Obviously, there’s nothing wrong with this as the US and Canada have big non-monogamous communities and a lot of these blogs and podcasts offer excellent guidance and advice about polyamory.

 However, I am definitely keen to find more of a local, British perspective on this and have been hunting for podcasts and blogs by people in the UK for some time, without much luck.
 The only one I have come across is the Non-Monogamous Help podcast (available on Apple, Google and Spotify), which is put together by the fascinating Lola Phoenix, who is actually themselves North American but based in London.

 I’ll keep updating this list with more podcasts and blogs from and about polyamorous London (and the UK) as I come across them.

 Aside from poly-specific events, London has a range of sex-positive events, from talks to life-drawing classes to play parties, that are often a great way to meet other non-monogamous people.

 Please note: due to the adult nature of the parties mentioned below, I haven’t linked to them but you can Google their names (or email me for a link) if you’re interested.

 Kink community play parties

 There are many play parties that cater to the general BDSM and kink communities, with Klub Verboten, Crossbreed and, of course, Torture Garden being some of the most popular.
-There are also lots of kink-specific play parties for queers, such as Savage Dreams, Bi-Kink Club and the mostly men-only Hard On Club (although some queer women do go here too).
+There are also lots of kink-specific play parties for queers, such as Savage Dreams and Bi-Kink Club.

 Although I’ve been to many kink community parties over the last 15 years in London, I’m not heavily into kink so I can’t really comment on what they are like, but these are definitely the parties that I hear about the most about.